milbits/oldcord/README.md

 > - Enable "Sync Profile Themes" in `Settings > Accessibility` to fix broken profile colors
 > - UI Density should be on default, i wont support the other 2 options (they still kinda work though)
 > - To have the old gray colors, use the "Ash" theme in appearance settings
+>   - If you use vencord's "Client Theme" plugin, use darker

 <details> <summary>Light mode (shit)</summary>